zoobzio/pipz/README.md

     pipz.Effect(auditLog),           // Compliance logging
 )

-// Use it in your payment processor func chargeCard(p Payment) (Payment, error) {
+// Use it everywhere - no more duplication! func chargeCard(p Payment) (Payment, error) {
     err := processCharge(p)
     if err != nil {